Last Updated on April 3, 2023 by Matt

 The app has a feature for energy recovery, which determines how much the battery gets regenerated after braking.
 Setting this to the maximum level will also regulate the brake sensitivity, and make the scooter slow down after releasing the throttle the most.

 Maybe the Ninebot Max reminds me of the Xiaomi models in its looks a bit, and the natural reflex is to view them in a similar way.
 But when it comes to overall size and strength, the Ninebot Max is a larger, stronger (and maybe a bit meaner) scooter, and that is also reflected in the build quality.
 This is not a small scooter, no matter its looks.

 A lot of the parts of the Ninebot Max are quite big, and also quite robust.
 The stem, which is probably the part that usually suffers the most from vibrations and bumps, is pretty thick, and it is capable of taking a lot of punishment.
 Luckily, the tires are bigger as well, and they will provide a lot of shock absorption.

 For the most part, the Ninebot Max is made from aluminum alloy, with steel, plastic, rubber, and silicon for the auxiliary parts.

 Ride quality, stability, and balance

-The ride quality that the Ninebot Max is one of its strongest feats, and was definitely one of my favorite things about it.
-The experience it provides is much, much better than almost any scooter under $1000, despite its lack of suspension out-of-the-box.
+In my view, the ride quality of the Ninebot Max is one of its strongest feats, and was definitely one of my favorite things about it.
+The experience it provides is much, much better than almost any scooter under $1000 I’ve seen, despite its lack of suspension out-of-the-box.
 Only the biggest bumps, cracks, holes, and road imperfections will be felt.